Content Refresh Examples: Before and After Patterns

 What is a content refresh example?

-A content refresh example shows the before state, the diagnosis, and the specific edit pattern for an existing page.
-Useful examples focus on outdated facts, weak structure, missing follow-up answers, stale screenshots, or internal-link gaps.
+A content refresh example shows the before state, the diagnosis, the specific edit pattern, and the measurement check for an existing page.
+Useful examples focus on outdated facts, weak structure, missing follow-up answers, stale screenshots, source gaps, or internal-link gaps.

 Do I need to rewrite the whole page during a refresh?